Operation Citadel: Ponyri and Olkhovatka

 Over the next three days from 7 to 10 July, Model concentrated the effort of the 9th Army at Ponyri and Olkhovatka, which both sides considered as vital positions.
 In response, Rokossovsky pulled forces from other parts of the front to these sectors.
 The Germans attacked Ponyri on 7 July, and captured half of the town after intense house-to-house fighting.
 A Soviet counterattack the following morning forced the Germans to withdraw, and a series of counterattacks ensued by both sides with control of the town being exchanged several times over the next few days.
 By 10 July, the Germans had secured most of the town, but Soviet counterattacks continued.
 The back and forth battles for Ponyri and the nearby Hill 253.5 were battles of attrition, with heavy casualties on both sides.
 It became referred to by the troops as "mini-Stalingrad".
 The war diary of the 9th Army described the heavy fighting as a "new type of mobile attrition battle".
-German attacks on Olkhovatka and the nearby village of Teploe failed to penetrate the Soviet defences; including a powerful concerted attack on 10 July by about 300 Germans tanks and assault guns from the 2nd, 4th, and 20th Panzer Divisions, supported by all available Luftwaffe air power in the northern face.
+German attacks on Olkhovatka and the nearby village of Teploe failed to penetrate the Soviet defences; including a powerful concerted attack on 10 July by about 300 German tanks and assault guns from the 2nd, 4th, and 20th Panzer Divisions, supported by all available Luftwaffe air power in the northern face.

 On 9 July a meeting between Kluge, Model, Joachim Lemelsen and Josef Harpe was held at the headquarters of the XLVII Panzer Corps.
 It had become clear to the German commanders that the 9th Army lacked the strength to obtain a breakthrough, and their Soviet counterparts had also realized this, but Kluge wished to maintain the pressure on the Soviets in order to aid the southern offensive.

-While the operation on the northern side of the salient began with a 45 km attack front, by 6 July it had been reduced to 40 km.
-The following day the attack frontage dropped to 15 km, and on both the 8 and 9 July penetrations of only 2 km occurred.
+While the operation on the northern side of the salient began with a 45 km attack front, by 6 July it had been reduced to 40 km front.
+The following day the attack frontage dropped to 15 km, and on both the 8 and 9 July penetrations of only 2 km front occurred.
 By 10 July, the Soviets had completely halted the German advance.

 On 12 July the Soviets launched Operation Kutuzov, their counter-offensive upon the Orel salient, which threatened the flank and rear of Model's 9th Army.
-The 12th Panzer Division, thus far held in reserve and slated to be committed to the northern side of the Kursk salient, along with the 36th Motorized Infantry, 18th Panzer and 20th Panzer Divisions were redeployed to face the Soviet spearheads.
+The 12th Panzer Division, thus far held in reserve and slated to be committed to the northern side of the Kursk salient, along with the 36th Motorized Divisions, 18th Panzer and 20th Panzer Divisions were redeployed to face the Soviet spearheads.